 Although it seems like it’s quite pricey, it’s actually relatively cheap in comparison to others out there – the bottle of Headslick should last you a lot longer than your average shaving gel or foam.

 So all in all, the Headblade might be a good option to choose if you’re brand new to head shaving.
 It might not appeal to the more experienced head shavers amongst us, but for those just starting to shave their head, it could be a good, safe option.

 Wilkinson’s Sword Hydro 3

-Whilst I love the GIllette Mach 3, the one thing that I don’t like about it are it’s expensive prices.
-No-one wants to pay £2 ($2.50) per cartridge, especially if you like to use a sharp razor.
+Whilst I love the Gillette Mach 3, the one thing that I don’t like about it is its expensive prices.
+No one wants to pay £2 ($2.50) per cartridge, especially if you like to use a sharp razor.

 Common Questions about Shaving Your Head Bald w/ Razor